← Back to Blog

 What they want: specifics, not superlatives.
 Numbers, not adjectives.
 A real quote from a real person, not corporate-speak.
 And a clear answer to: “Why should my readers care about this, today?”

-The Standard Press Release Format
+Press Release Format & Structure (2026 Standard)

 1.